 ALZHEIMER PRECISION MEDICINE INITIATIVE

-Precision Medicine (PM) in Alzheimer’s Disease hypothesizes that an individual’s unique characteristics play a key role in both vulnerability to neurodegenerative diseases and in response to present and future therapies.
-The dramatic rate of failure (99.7%) of clinical trials investigating treatments with putative disease-modifying effects has suggests that the "magic bullet - one size fits all" model to develop and administrate drugs is probably unrealistic.
+Precision Medicine (PM) in Neurology hypothesizes that an individual’s unique characteristics play a key role in both vulnerability to neurodegenerative diseases and in response to present and future therapies.
+The dramatic rate of failure (99.7%) of clinical trials investigating treatments with putative disease-modifying effects has suggested that the "magic bullet - one size fits all" model to develop and administrate drugs is probably unrealistic.

-· to predict an individual’s susceptibility to developing Alzheimer’s Disease in the asymptomatic preclinical phase
+· to detect the individual’s susceptibility to Alzheimer’s Disease pathophysiological alterations

-· to achieve an accurate Alzheimer’s Disease detection and diagnosis targeting early pathophysiological alterations over the preclinical course
+· to achieve an accurate early detection and diagnosis of Alzheimer’s Disease over the preclinical course

 · to optimize patients’ assignment to treatments more likely to be beneficial with the lowest risk of adverse events

-The implementation of traditional medicine with a systems-wide approach for the study of Alzheimer’s Disease will:
+The implementation of a systems-scaled approach for the study of Alzheimer’s Disease and all other neurodegenerative disease will:

 · provide earlier and more accurate measures of risk prediction, diagnosis, and prognosis (ideally in the preclinical phases)

-· guide and support the development of treatments tailored to the single individual according to her/his biological make-up from (epi)genetic background to overexpressed molecular pathways ultimately to brain imaging endophenotype, i.e. pathway(s)-based therapies.
+· guide and support the development of treatments tailored to the single individual according to the biological make-up from (epi)genetic background to patterns of molecular pathways until brain endophenotype, i.e. pathway(s)-based therapies.

 · redesign the current clinical landscape and taxonomy of neurodegenerative diseases